Atlantic Shores Resident Lila Davis Recognized for 65 Years as a Girl Scout

 At the reception, Davis invited her friends to share their own memories from their experiences in Girl Scouting.
 Some of the favorite memories that women shared were from their times at Girl Scout camp, both as campers and counselors.
 Guests also enjoyed refreshments and fellowship, as well as the chance to browse items from the Girl Scouts of the Colonial Coast archive collection relating to the Girl Scout Senior Roundups.

 About Atlantic Shores: Atlantic Shores Retirement Community is Virginia’s top resident-governed, cooperative association – the only of its kind in the state — set on 100 beautiful wooded acres one mile west of the Atlantic Ocean in Virginia Beach, Virginia, named by CBS News as one of the “Top 10 Retirement Beach Towns.”
-Atlantic Shores features over 400 independent living units, ranging from apartment homes to freestanding villa homes, a 53 apartment-home assisted living facility called Harbourway, a 50-bed skilled nursing facility called Seaside, and a 14-bed Memory Care unit called Marina Bay.
-Featuring a comprehensive range of services, social activities, amenities, award-winning cuisine, a full continuum of on-site medical services, and a full-time Medical Director, Atlantic Shores offers a vibrant lifestyle for more than 600 active residents, who live by the motto – “Live for Today With a Plan for Tomorrow.”
-For more information, visit: atlanticshoresliving.com, www.facebook.com/atlanticshoresliving
+Atlantic Shores features over 400 independent living units, ranging from senior apartment homes to freestanding villa homes, a 53 apartment-home assisted living facility called Harbourway, a 50-bed skilled nursing facility called Seaside, and a 14-bed Memory Care unit called Marina Bay.
+Featuring a comprehensive range of services, social activities, services and amenities, award-winning cuisine, a full continuum of on-site medical services, and a full-time Medical Director, Atlantic Shores offers a vibrant lifestyle for more than 600 active residents, who live by the motto – “Live for Today With a Plan for Tomorrow.”
+For more informatio visit our website or visit our Facebook page.

 About the Girl Scouts: Girl Scouts of the Colonial Coast, a United Way agency, serves nearly 15,000 girls in grades K through 12 and over 6,000 adult volunteers in southeastern Virginia and northeastern North Carolina.
 Girl Scouting builds girls of courage, confidence, and character, who make the world a better place.
 For more information, visit gsccc.org or call 1-800-77SCOUT